Lower back pain is very common among professional as well as recreational cyclists.

 However, I would not recommend this class if you have already some level of discomfort.
-This class is good to build muscle strength and endurance, not to reduce acute pain.
+This class is good to build muscle strength and endurance, not reducing acute pain.

-Bootcamp core is a combination of cardio together with the abdominal workout.
+Bootcamp core is a combination of cardio together with an abdominal workout.
 This class can be found in the tread Bootcamp tab, under the “body focus” filter.

 When you work on just one specific exercise for a number of sets and reps you will reach muscle fatigue fast.